jshacks/blockchain-learning-kit/README.md

 * [DEVELOPMENT][BLOCKCHAIN]

 https://medium.com/@mattcondon/getting-up-to-speed-on-ethereum-63ed28821bbe
-~ A developer friendly guide to the current technical ecosystem around ethereum [ADVANCED][ETHEREUM][OVERVIEW][DETAILED]
+* ~ A developer friendly guide to the current technical ecosystem around ethereum
+* [ADVANCED][ETHEREUM][OVERVIEW][DETAILED]

 https://medium.com/@ConsenSys/a-101-noob-intro-to-programming-smart-contracts-on-ethereum-695d15c1dab4
-~ Intro to Programming Smart Contracts on Ethereum
+* ~ Intro to Programming Smart Contracts on Ethereum
 * [DEVELOPMENT][ETHEREUM]

 https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2
-~ A simple ‘Hello World!’ decentralised application.
+* ~ A simple ‘Hello World!’ decentralised application.
 * [DEVELOPMENT][ETHEREUM

 https://solidity.readthedocs.io/en/develop/
-~ Documentation for Solidity - Solidity is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).
+* ~ Documentation for Solidity - Solidity is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).
 * [DEVELOPMENT][ETHEREUM]

 https://ethereum.stackexchange.com/
-~ Ask your ethereum related questions
+* ~ Ask your ethereum related questions
 * [ETHEREUM]

-//TODO Conclusion + Thoughts going further.
+This list is intentionally short.
+We don't want to flood you with information so much that it just goes out the window.
+Everything is structured to gently introduce you to the first layers of this huge topic, so that you begin to build a solid foundation of understanding on which to confidently start building your vision.